-If you want to use SafeStorage, you will first need to enable the Enclosure Security option using the HighPoint RAID Management utility (WebGUI or CLI) and create an Enclosure Security Key.
+To use SafeStorage, you must first enable the Enclosure Security option using the HighPoint RAID Management utility (WebGUI or CLI) and create an Enclosure Security Key.

-Note: The Enclosure Security Key you create will also serve as the Disk Security Key, which will be written to the disk/ array.
+Note: The Enclosure Security Key you create will also be the Disk Security Key, written to the disk/array.

 Warning: Be sure to make a record of your Enclosure Security key.
-If the Security Key is lost or forgotten you will lose access to any encrypted data stored on the disk or RAID array.
+If the Security Key is lost or forgotten, you will lose access to any encrypted data stored on the disk or RAID array.